 After leaving his family home in Monmouth New Jersey, William Taylor Sr. and his family settled in NC, GA, & TN.
 His descendants (including my ggggrandfather, Drury Taylor) moved on to IL, then AR until finally, after stopping in MO and OK, crossing the Red River into Texas where my father, grandfather, and ggrandfather all lived and died.

 Although I am still missing info about several gggrandparents and gggranduncles who seem to have vanished in northern Arkansas after the Civil War, I was very fortunate to find a set of well-written, well-documented books about my Taylor line authored by Ardis Taylor (of Lisbon, ND).
 With the exception of the last three generations, most of my Taylor Family tree (downline from William Taylor Sr.) is based on these books.

 Primary Surnames from my 3-generation chart include: Taylor, Smithen, Throgmorton, Phillips, Risenhoover, Parker, Simmons, Power, Timmons, Fitzgerald, Pritchett, Davis, Walker, Hiler, Thomason

-The TAYLOR tree is also available for public access on RootsWeb but I do not recommend relying on the information in this tree as it is outdated and contains data we now know to be incorrect.
-Unfortunately, I am presently unable to maintain or update this tree because RootsWeb (owned by Ancestry.com) has made all the tree inaccessible to their owners for “security” reasons.
+My TAYLOR tree is still available for public access on RootsWeb but I do not recommend relying too heavily on the information in this tree as it is outdated and contains data we now know to be incorrect.
+Unfortunately, I am presently unable to maintain or update this tree because RootsWeb (owned by Ancestry.com) has made all the trees inaccessible to their owners for “security” reasons.

 About DNA testing … I strongly recommend FamilyTreeDNA.com (FTDNA) for the y-DNA test.
 It opened up a whole new genealogy horizon for me and it might do the same for you!
 If you join the Taylor Family Project through FTDNA, please contact me via email.